ceumicrodata/mETL/README.md

 - .9: Database source has a resource attribute to handle sql statements via file.
 - .10: Database source has a params attribute to add parameters to statements.
 - .11: Fields has a new limit attribute for database targets.
 Easy to add new database types if necessary.
+- .12: Boolean conversion is working for String correctly.

 ### Version 0.1.5
 - .0: htaccess file opening support.